kdlabs-org/kdn-sdk/README.md

 ### How Does It Work?

-KadenaNames offers two primary ways to interact with human-readable names:
+KadenaNames offers multiple ways to interact with human-readable names:

 1. **Name to Address**: Convert a user-friendly name (e.g., `alice.kda`) into its corresponding blockchain address.
 2. **Address to Name**: Retrieve the human-readable name associated with a specific blockchain address.